canonical/mlflow-operator/README.md

 Our docs also provide [instructions](https://documentation.ubuntu.com/charmed-mlflow/en/latest/tutorial/mlflow-kubeflow/#run-mlflow-examples) on how to run MLflow examples.

 ## Access Artifacts
 Based on the setup in the Get Started section, artifacts will be stored in MinIO.
-You are able to access the artifacts using the MinIO client or Boto3 with Python.
+You can access the artifacts using the MinIO client or Boto3 with Python.

 ### Get MinIO Access Key and Secret Access Key
 Run the MLflow action to retrieve MinIO credentials: